 Who are the investors of Moderna Therapeutics?

-Investors of Moderna Therapeutics include Merck & Co., Viking Global Investors, Sequoia Capital China, Alexandria Venture Investments, Pictet Group and 18 more.
+Investors of Moderna Therapeutics include Merck & Co., Viking Global Investors, Fidelity Investments, Sequoia Capital China, Abu Dhabi Investment Authority and 18 more.

 Who are Moderna Therapeutics's competitors?